Order continuity and regularity on vector lattices and on lattices of continuous functions: Order continuity of positive operators and homomorphisms

-If additionally there is $f\in F_{+}$ such that $\dim TF_{f}=\8$ (e.g. if $F$ has the $\sigma$-property and $\dim TF=\8$), then the conditions above are equivalent to \item[(vi)] $TH$ is regular in $F$, for every regular (order dense) sublattice $H$ of $F$. \end{theorem}
+If additionally there is $f\in F_{+}$ such that $\dim TF_{f}=\8$ (e.g. if $F$ has the $\sigma$-property and $\dim TF=\8$), then the conditions above are equivalent to \item[(vi)] $TH$ is regular in $F$, for every regular sublattice $H$ of $F$; \item[(vi')] $TH$ is regular in $F$, for every order dense sublattice $H$ of $F$. \end{theorem}